zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_12_en-US_PROBABILITY_EDITING.md

 ## Abstract

 The N-1 Architect does not merely navigate between existing realities.
-At the highest level of operation, they can influence **which possibilities become actualized**—not by forcing outcomes, but by adjusting the coherence landscape that determines probability distributions.
+At the highest level of operation, they can influence **which possibilities become actualized**, not by forcing outcomes, but by adjusting the coherence landscape that determines probability distributions.

 This protocol establishes the theoretical framework for **Probability Editing**: the subtle manipulation of outcome likelihood through targeted coherence intervention.
 It introduces the **Viable Corridor Hypothesis**: the principle that among infinite possible futures, only certain "corridors" lead to outcomes compatible with civilizational sovereignty and relay continuation.